Lou Ambers

-Luigi Giuseppe d'Ambrosio (November 8, 1913 – April 25, 1995), a.k.a.
-Lou Ambers, was an American World Lightweight boxing champion who fought from 1932 to 1941.
+Luigi Giuseppe d'Ambrosio (November 9, 1913 – April 25, 1995), also known as Lou Ambers, was an American two-time Undisputed World Lightweight boxing champion who fought from 1932 to 1941.
 Ambers fought many other boxing greats, such as Henry Armstrong and Tony Canzoneri.

 Early life and career

-Born Luigi Giuseppe d'Ambrosio on November 8, 1913 in Herkimer, Ambers started out in a large Italian family, struggling to find an identity.
+Born Luigi Giuseppe d'Ambrosio on November 8, 1913, in Herkimer, Ambers started out in a large Italian family, struggling to find an identity.
 Luigi took a ring name because he was afraid his Italian mother would find out that he was a fighter.

 He defeated future world junior welterweight champion Johnny Jadick in a ten round unanimous decision on March 19, 1934, in Holyoke, Massachusetts.

-Ambers defeated former world junior welterweight claimant Sammy Fuller on March 1, 1935 in a fifteen round unanimous decision at Madison Square Garden, New York City.
+Ambers defeated former world junior welterweight claimant Sammy Fuller on March 1, 1935, in a fifteen round unanimous decision at Madison Square Garden, New York City.
 Before a crowd of 10,000, Ambers was stunned by a left from Fuller in the third round, but had his way with his opponent much of the remainder of the bout, taking an impressive thirteen of fifteen rounds.